-Be proud of your attention deficit disorder (ADHD or ADD) and all the out-of-the-box thinking, humor, drive, and passion it brings!
+Be proud of your attention deficit hyperactive disorder (ADHD) and all the out-of-the-box thinking, humor, drive, and passion that comes with it.
 Read on for some of the best traits of people with ADHD we know and love.

 2 of 19

-ADHD's trademark hyperfocus is a serious advantage — if you can effectively channel all that attention and energy into work that makes a difference.
+ADHD's trademark hyperfocus can be a serious advantage — if you effectively channel all your attention and energy into work that makes a difference.
 “Many scientists, writers, and artists with ADHD have had very successful careers, in large part because of their ability to focus on what they’re doing for hours on end,” says Kathleen Nadeau, Ph.D.

 3 of 19